 Scientists can now say with certainty that the human brain is constantly reorganizing and readjusting to compensate for neural pathways that become damaged or blocked.
 By acknowledging and encouraging this process, seniors previously resigned to the loss of some functioning now have new hope that some of those skills and abilities may be relearned over time as new neural pathways form.

 If you or someone you know has challenges completing everyday tasks due to Parkinson’s symptoms, reach out to Home Care Assistance.
-As a leading provider of home care in Albuquerque, we offer the additional help seniors with Parkinson’s need to life safe, happy, comfortable lives at home.
+As a leading provider of home care, Albuquerque Home Care Assistance offer the additional help seniors with Parkinson’s need to life safe, happy, comfortable lives at home.
 For more information, call a friendly Care Manager at 505-798-0800 and schedule a free in-home consultation.